scottthesecond/finalcut-git/README.md

 If you user the included scripts on the GIT server to set up the repos, it will add a .gitignore file which prevents the syncing of linked media aliases, so users will not have to relink when syncing back-and-forth.

 ## Todo
-- [ ] Status bar UI for easy access to checked in and out projects?
 - [ ] Guides for setting up GIT server.
-- [ ] Change CHEKCEDOUT to .checkedout
-- [ ] Commit Messages
 - [ ] Periodic push?
 Automatic checkin after inactivity?
 - [ ] Conflict resolution
+- [C] Status bar UI for easy access to checked in and out projects?
+- [X] Change CHEKCEDOUT to .checkedout
+- [X] Commit Messages
 - [X] Check if files are open before checking them in.
 - [X] Some sort of loading indicator when GIT is working – check in and check out can take a minute and there's currently no feedback to show it's working.
 - [X] Checkout / Locking mechanism